handsontable/handsontable/CONTRIBUTING.md

 10. In your PR, add a thorough description of all the changes.

 Thank you for your contribution!

+## Contributing to the documentation

+To contribute to the Handsontable documentation, see the separate [documentation section](https://github.com/handsontable/handsontable/blob/master/docs/README.md).

 ## Team rules